-When you cook food in damaged cast-iron, the iron will mix in your food, making it harmful for you.
-Your health and safety should always be your first priority, so if your cast-iron is not able to perform to its highest standard it is time to replace it.
+When you cook food in damaged cast iron, the iron will mix in your food, making it harmful to you.
+Your health and safety should always be your first priority, so if your cast iron is not able to perform to its highest standard it is time to replace it.

-Let’s take a closer look as to why you should throw away a cast iron pan.
+Let’s take a closer look at why you should throw away a cast iron pan.

 1. When Cast-Iron Is Chipped

-Cooking with cast-iron can be both fun and dangerous.
-Cooking food at high heat for long periods of time will cause the food to burn, scraping to remove stuck particles may result in chipping the pan.
+Cooking with cast iron can be both fun and dangerous.
+Cooking food at high heat for long periods of time will cause the food to burn, and scraping to remove stuck particles may result in chipping the pan.
 If this is repeated over a long period of time, it can actually damage your pan irreparably.
 Unwanted iron traces in food can create serious hazards for your health if you continually use a damaged pan.
-So throw away your damaged cast-iron so that you don’t get sick.
+So throw away your damaged cast iron so that you don’t get sick.

 2. When Cast-Iron Has Holes